Hitatm/Concentrator/README.md

 # Concentrator
-bulid a web server runing on embedded Linux system, then we can access the control the system via any connected devices such as laptop or android phone
+We are creating a web server running on embedded Linux systems, and having access to the system via any connected devices such as laptops or smart phones.

 # work record